overview

 Academic Articles54

 • Fawzi, N., Fieseler, C. M., Helmuth, B., Leitao, A., Al-Ainsi, M., Al Mukaimi, M., ...
 Pyenson, N. D. (2022).
 Diplomacy for the world's hottest sea.
-SCIENCE.
+Science.
 376(6600), 1389-1390.

-doi badge
+doi badge online source badge

 • Simonitis, L. E., & Marshall, C. D. (2022).
 Microstructure of the Bonnethead Shark (Sphyrna tiburo) Olfactory Rosette..
-Integr Org Biol.
 4(1), obac027.

-doi badge pubmed badge
+doi badge pubmed badge online source badge

 • Peredo, C. M., Ingle, D. N., & Marshall, C. D. (2022).
 Puncture performance tests reveal distinct feeding modes in pinniped teeth..
-J Exp Biol.
+Journal of Experimental Biology.
 225(11), jeb244296.

-doi badge
+doi badge online source badge

 • Chatting, M., Hamza, S., Al-Khayat, J., Smyth, D., Husrevoglu, S., & Marshall, C. D. (2021).
 Feminization of hawksbill turtle hatchlings in the twenty-first century at an important regional nesting aggregation.
-ENDANGERED SPECIES RESEARCH.
+Endangered Species Research.
 44, 149-158.

 • Keogh, M. J., Charapata, P., Fadely, B. S., Zeppelin, T., Rea, L., Waite, J. N., ...
 Wooller, M. J. (2021).
 Whiskers as a novel tissue for tracking reproductive and stress-related hormones in North Pacific otariid pinnipeds..
-Conserv Physiol.
+Conservation Physiology.
 9(1), coaa134.

 Chapters2